By Nicola Wright

 Data from the latest Microsoft Dynamics Salary Survey suggests that 55% of Dynamics professionals would consider going freelance in the next year, even if they were in permanent employment, with 56% citing higher earning potential as the primary reason to “go rogue”.

 Still chasing that dream Microsoft role?
-Upload your CV now, and let your perfect job find you.
+Create a free account with us today, and let your perfect job find you.